Ivanov133/sw-battle-arena/sw-app-README.md

     The main difference here, as that each character's strength is subjectively evaluated by the creator The characters can face each other in a battle, created by the user.
 And all of this can be commented by app's users.

 II.
+Maintained functionalities

     Please note that for a complete experience, a new user should be registered, instead of using the server pre-uploaded users (peter, gosho and admin), because they do not have a profile in the database.

-If a new user is regitered, and there are no characters posted in the DB, there is an option for initial data post to the server and initial render to it - this is only done to show what the site is intended to look like, you can ignore this functionality and just create you own characters.
+If a new user is regitered, and there are no characters posted in the DB, there is an option for initial data post to the server and initial render to the app - this is only done to show what the site is intended to look like, you can ignore this functionality and just create you own characters.

 - Profile section: